College of Chiropractic Education

 One such program that helps LIFE students and graduates is called Career Fair 4 LIFE.
 This is an event that allows networking with current Doctors of Chiropractic in practice who may be looking for an associate, independent contractor or looking to sell their practice.

-How do I begin my path toward a Doctor of Chiropractic degree?
+How do I begin my path toward a DC degree?

 The first step could vary depending on your specific situation.
 If you know you are ready to apply and get started, visit Apply.LIFE.edu.
 Some of you may be wondering if you qualify for admission.
 Well, take a look at the Chiropractic Program Requirements and see where you stand.
 You may be interested in our Pre-D.C.
 Pathway, which is designed for those interested in a career in health professions, particularly Chiropractic.
 The Pre-D.C.
 Pathway is non-degree granting and provides the minimum entrance requirements for the Doctor of Chiropractic program.

-Do you offer any other degrees other than the Doctor of Chiropractic program?
+Do you offer any other degrees other than the DC program?

 While our Doctor of Chiropractic program is the University’s flagship program, Life University offers a variety of other undergraduate and graduate degrees, primarily rooted in the health sciences.
 LIFE has 15 undergraduate degrees and four graduate degrees, and those offerings continue to increase from year to year.
 LIFE’s vitalistic philosophy is prevalent throughout all of our undergraduate and graduate degree programs.